Cygnut/eye/README.md

 | key | Query | The name of the maintenance field to set. |
 | value | Query | The value of the maintenance field to be set to. |

 Set a specific field in the maintenance slice of the JSON configuration.
+Documentation on the maintenance element is given in Config.js.

 ### GET /config/apps